Articulation Agreements and Institutional Agreements

 Program Specific Agreements

-and encourages program-specific AS and Limited Access AA academic agreement
+and encourages program-specific AS and Limited Access AA academic agreements with other institutions.

 Dual Enrollment Agreements

-and welcomes academic cooperation between the school districts, the high
+and welcomes academic cooperation with school districts, private high

-schools, and homeschool students in the North Florida catchment basin to allow
+schools, and home educated students in the North Florida catchment basin.
+These partnerships allow

-high school students an opportunity to take credit-bearing college level
+high school students the opportunity to take credit-bearing college level

 to apply for dual enrollment.

-agreements are kept on file in the UNF Transfer
+agreements are kept on file in the Office of Records and Registration.